Satellite Collection Object: How to Use External Files

 3. Click Update Database Files...

-For this option, you provide search parameters for STK to apply in extracting satellites for the collection from a satellite database.
+Use the Database type to insert satellites from a satellite database.
+For this option, you provide the search parameters for the STK application to apply in extracting satellites for the collection from the satellite database.

 2. Select the Basic - Definition page.